deanOfWalls/project-ideas/mneme-local-design-doc.md

    - Use `whisper.cpp` for CPU or `whisper` with ROCm for GPU acceleration.

 4. **Memory Storage:**
-   - Append the transcription text to a daily Markdown file (e.g., `YYYY-MM-DD.md`).
+   - Append the transcription text to a timestamped Markdown file (e.g., `YYYY-MM-DD_HH-MM-SS.md`).
    - Store files in a directory (e.g., `~/Mneme_Memories/`).

+5. **Git Sync + Index Update:**
+   - Push new memory files to a GitHub repository.
+   - Trigger a GitHub Actions workflow to update an `index.html` page listing all `.md` files.

 ## Detailed Implementation
 ### Hotword Detection